massa-org/theme_generator/theme_annotation/README.md

-Package to annotate theme for generation
+Defines the annotations used by theme_generator to create code for theme serialization, deserialization and provider for it.